ipfs/ipfs-docs/docs/essentials/content-addressing.md

 - Any difference in content will produce a different CID and
 - The same piece of content added to two different IPFS nodes using the same settings will produce _exactly the same CID_.

+IPFS uses the `sha-256` hashing algorithm by default, but there is support for a number of other algorithms.
+The [Mulithash](https://multiformats.io/multihash/) project represents the work for this, with the aim of future-proofing applications' use of hashes, and allowing multiple hash functions to coexist.
+(If you're curious about how hash types in IPFS are decided upon, you may wish to keep an eye on [this forum discussion](https://discuss.ipfs.io/t/who-decides-what-hashing-algorithms-ipfs-allows/6742).)

 ## Identifier formats

 CIDs can take a few different forms with different encoding bases or CID versions.
 Many of the existing IPFS tools still generate v0 CIDs, although the `files` ([Mutable File System](/essentials/file-systems/#mutable-file-system-mfs)) and `object` operations now use CIDv1 by default.